Education & Transition

-To learn more about how to bring this information to your community or for technical assistance with the IEP process, please contact Treva Maitland, Lead Project Specialist for Middle and West Tennessee, or Loria Hubbard Richardson, Lead Project Specialist for Middle and East Tennessee.
+To learn more about Secondary Transition, visit Transition Tennessee.
+To learn more about how to bring this information to your community or for technical assistance with the IEP process, please email firstname.lastname@example.org or call 615-248-5878 x 28.

 Below are informational materials created by The Arc Tennessee or in collaboration with other organizations:

-The Arc Tennessee has received a Letter of Agreement with Vocational Rehabilitation (VR) to work with high school aged students age 14 to 22 that have disabilities to provide certain services designed to help them prepare for the world of work as adults.
-These students do not have to have an Individualized Education Plan (IEP) or a 504 Plan.
-They only need to have a diagnosis.
-Students do not have to apply for or be eligible for VR services.
+The Arc Tennessee received a grant with Vocational Rehabilitation (VR) to work with high school aged students age 14 to 22 that have disabilities to provide services to help them prepare for the world of work as adults.
+Students do not have to apply for or be eligible for VR services; they simply need to have a diagnosis of a disability.
 They only need to ask their teacher how to get Pre-ETS services with The Arc Tennessee.

-- Workplace readiness will include learning about things like, appropriate dress for interviews and work; interview skills; attendance; interacting with co-workers and customers; problem-solving; reading a work schedule; appropriately calling in sick for work.
+- Workplace readiness includes learning about things like, appropriate dress for interviews and work; interview skills; attendance; interacting with co-workers and customers; problem-solving; reading a work schedule; appropriately calling in sick for work.

-- Secondary education counseling will include learning about different postsecondary education options; information on postsecondary programs for students with intellectual and developmental disabilities; information for other postsecondary educational programs; applying for postsecondary programs; applying for educational financial aid.
+- Secondary education counseling includes learning about different postsecondary education options; information on postsecondary programs for students with intellectual and developmental disabilities; information for other postsecondary educational programs; applying for postsecondary programs; applying for educational financial aid.

-- Self-Advocacy topics addressed will include, the history of the disability movement; having self-advocate speakers who share their stories; self-determination; student directed Individualized Education (IEP) meetings; basics of learning when/where to self-disclose your disability; learning how to assess your own need for accommodations.
+- Self-Advocacy training includes the history of the disability movement; learning/mentoring from other self-advocates; self-determination; student directed Individualized Education (IEP) meetings; basics of learning when/where to self-disclose your disability; learning how to assess your own need for accommodations.

 Fact Sheet on Pre-ETS from Disability Rights Tennessee